CamIce2002/TheMrNewVegas.github.io/docs/5oh/2-Install.md

 ## Post-Install
 - Go to the folder you set in Wabbajack and open MO2.exe
-- Scroll down to Mod Settings
+- Scroll down to Mod Settings at the bottom
 - Right Click, Open in Explorer
 - Copy the Fatshark folder
 - Go to C:\Users\USERNAME\AppData\Roaming